Monotoba/OpenTiler/docs/INSTALLATION.md

 ### Prerequisites
 - Python 3.10 or higher
 - Operating System: Windows 10+, macOS 10.14+, or Linux
+- May run on earlier versions of Windows and macOS, but not tested.

 ### Basic Installation
 ```bash